DanhSteve/NodeJS-Authentication-System/README.md

 # Node.js Authentication System

 This project contains a complete authentication system using Node.js, Express, and MongoDB.
 It includes features like sign up, sign in, sign out, password reset, and social authentication (Google).
 The project is structured to be scalable with separate components for models, controllers, and routes.

+---

+## 👤 Student Info
+- **Student ID:** 22724461
+- **Full Name:** Do Cong Danh

+> Student ID and Fullname are displayed on all website pages (see navigation bar).

+---

-## Live Site
+## 🌍 Live Site
 [Click here](https://nodejs-authentication-system-l2pu.onrender.com/user/signin) to visit the live site.

+---

-## Features Implemented
+## ✨ Features Implemented
 - **Sign-up with Email**: Create an account using your email and password.
 - **Sign-in**: Log into your account securely.
 - **Sign Out**: Log out of your session.
-- **Reset Password**: You can reset your passwords after signing in.
+- **Reset Password**: Change password after signing in.
+- **Forgot Password**: Request new password via email.
-- **Encrypted Passwords**: Passwords are securely stored using encryption.
+- **Encrypted Passwords**: Passwords are securely hashed using bcrypt.
 - **Google Login/Signup**: Sign in or sign up using your Google account.
-- **Forgot Password**: Reset your password via email.
-- **Password Strength Validation**: Notifications are displayed for unmatching passwords during sign up and incorrect passwords during sign in.
 - **reCAPTCHA Integration**: Protects against bot traffic on sign up and login pages.

+---

-## Environment Variables
+## ⚙️ Environment Variables

-Before running the application locally, ensure you have set up the following environment variables in a .env file located at the root of your project:

-1. **PORT**: Specifies the port number the application listens on.
-2. **DB_URL**: MongoDB database connection URL.
-3. **CLIENT_ID**: Google OAuth client ID.
-4. **CLIENT_SECRET**: Google OAuth client secret (sign in with Google).
-5. **EMAIL**: Email address for sending emails.
-6. **PASSWORD**: App-specific password or regular password for the Gmail account.
-7. **RECAPTCHA_SECRET_KEY**: Google reCAPTCHA secret key.
-8. **CLIENT_URL**: URL to redirect after signing in with Google, e.g., "http://localhost:3000/auth/login/success".

-Ensure that you have the appropriate values for each variable before running the application.

-Example `.env` file:
+Create a `.env` file at the root with the following values:

 ```plaintext
 PORT=3000